Mayank-Kaneriya1442/Online-Parking-Slot-Booking-Website/README.md

 ## 📌 Overview

-The **Car Parking Slot Booking System** is a MERN stack web application that allows users to search, book, and manage parking slots in real time.
-It eliminates the hassle of manually finding parking by providing a live view of slot availability along with seamless online reservation.
+The **Car Parking Slot Booking System** is a MERN stack web application that allows users to book parking slots by providing their vehicle number, date, time, and contact details.
+It includes a React-based user frontend, a Vite-powered admin dashboard, and a Node.js/Express backend connected to MongoDB with Redis session support.

 ---

 ## ✨ Features

 ### 👤 User
-- Register and log in securely
+- Register and log in to a personal account
-- View real-time parking slot availability
+- Book a parking slot with car number, date, and time
-- Book, modify, or cancel reservations
-- View booking history and active reservations
+- View your current and past bookings (Your Bookings page)
+- Update profile — email, username, and password
+- Contact support via the Contact Us page

-### 🛠️ Admin
+### 🛠️ Admin (Separate Vite App)
-- Add, update, and manage parking locations and slots
+- Secure admin login
-- View all bookings and monitor occupancy
+- View and manage all user bookings
-- Manage user accounts
+- Manage registered users (view, edit)
+- Sidebar navigation dashboard

 ---